international tax lawyer minnesota

 Moreover, October 15, 2013, is the final deadline to fund a SEP-IRA or solo 401(k) for tax year 2012 if the taxpayer requested an automatic extension of time to file.

-This essay is provided as a courtesy notice by Sherayzen Law Office, PLLC, a Minnesota international tax law firm for businesses and individuals; the essay does not constitute a legal or tax advice on your particular situation.
+This essay is provided as a courtesy notice by Sherayzen Law Office, Ltd. a Minnesota international tax law firm for businesses and individuals; the essay does not constitute a legal or tax advice on your particular situation.

 Minneapolis International Tax Attorney: Geography in Retainer Choice